tusharmath/react-render-if/README.md

 # react-render-if [![Build Status](https://travis-ci.org/tusharmath/react-render-if.svg?branch=master)](https://travis-ci.org/tusharmath/react-render-if) [![npm](https://img.shields.io/npm/v/react-render-if.svg)]() [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/) [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-A decorator that can take any number of functions as predicates.
-The predicates are called with the current instance of the component as the first parameter.
-If the return value of all the params is truthy only then the component is rendered.
+Using `if` and `else` in your react components goes against the [open close principle](http://www.oodesign.com/open-close-principle.html).
+> Software entities like classes, modules and functions should be open for extension but closed for modifications.

-**When to render** a component is primarly a property of the component.
+Also, **when to render** a component is primarly a property of the component.
 We often implement this behaviour in the `render()` function which mixes up with its primary responsiblity of — **how to render**.
-This makes the code difficult to read at the same time the logic becomes local to that particular render function and thus becomes non-reusable.
+This makes the code difficult to read at the same time the logic becomes local to that particular render function.
-This decorator helps alleviate that and follow [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 ## Installation